Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

-where the hyperparameter $\psi$ controls the balance between SNN\_TSRM's contribution and SNN\_LSRM's contribution and $T$ is the total time length.
-From the figures, we can see that SNN\_TSRM has good ``early'' accuracies on the three tasks since it well captures the spatial dependencies with the help of Eq.~(\ref{e11}).
+where the hyperparameter $\psi$ balances the contributions of the two components in the hybrid model and $T$ is the total time length.
+From the figures, we can see that the SNN with TSRM neurons has good ``early'' accuracies on the three tasks since it well captures the spatial dependencies with the help of Eq.~(\ref{e11}).
 However, its accuracies do not improve too much at the later stage since it does not sufficiently capture the temporal dependencies.
-In contrast, SNN\_LSRM has fair ``early'' accuracies, while its accuracies jump a lot at the later stage since it models the temporal dependencies in Eq.~(\ref{e12}).
+In contrast, the SNN with LSRM neurons has fair ``early'' accuracies, while its accuracies jump a lot at the later stage since it models the temporal dependencies in Eq.~(\ref{e12}).
 The Hybrid\_SRM\_FC adopts the advantages of these two components and extracts spatio-temporal features from various views, which enables it to have a better overall performance.
-Furthermore, after employing the time-weighted output and shifting more weights to SNN\_TSRM at the early stage, the time-weighted Hybrid\_SRM\_FC can have a good ``early'' accuracy as well as an excellent ``final'' accuracy.
+Furthermore, after employing the time-weighted output and shifting more weights to the SNN with TSRM neurons at the early stage, the time-weighted Hybrid\_SRM\_FC can have a good ``early'' accuracy as well as an excellent ``final'' accuracy.